The McCausland Foundation

 Overview

-Founded in 1994 by Peter and Bonnie McCausland, The McCausland Foundation is a substantial private family foundation with over $229 million in assets.
+Founded in 1994 by Peter and Bonnie McCausland, The McCausland Foundation is a substantial private family foundation with over $227 million in assets.
 Peter McCausland, a 1971 University of South Carolina history graduate, founded Airgas Inc. in 1982, which became a major industrial and medical gas company.
 The foundation's mission centers on three core areas: education (especially for vulnerable youth), medical research (particularly neuroscience and brain health), and conservation.
-The foundation operates primarily through trustee discretion, making very few but extremely large grants to carefully selected organizations in their three geographic focus areas.
-In 2023, the foundation distributed $11.3 million, while their 2024 giving increased to $15.9 million.
+The foundation operates primarily through trustee discretion, making grants ranging from small contributions to extremely large transformational gifts to carefully selected organizations in their three geographic focus areas.
+In 2023, the foundation distributed $11.3 million.
 The McCauslands maintain residences in Hobe Sound, Florida, and at the historic Erdenheim Farm outside Philadelphia, where the foundation is based.

 Funding Priorities